utkarshpandey12/filebin/README.md

 # Assumptions
-Instead of one time clickablity feature expiration time of sharable link is used whose setting can be changed from the main script.\
+Instead of one time clickablity feature expiration time of sharable link is used whose setting can be changed from the main script.
+After 5 mins the link stops working.\
 File type consideration are performed only for images type files of type JPG/PNG format but can be extended to other file formats as well by changing purpose of stripe file create\ function inside the python script as per below needs.\
 <pre># purpose attribute values                      file format supported                     Max file size</pre>